Demystifying service level calculation

 Dalai Lama says that the purpose of life is to be happy.
 If you are to ask call center supervisors what their purpose of life is, they might affirm that it is to keep their callers happy and keep the CSAT (customer satisfaction) score always high.
 And, this is where service level calculation comes in.

 Service level calculation is a measure of the percentage of calls that were answered by your call center agent within a set threshold time limit.

-For instance, a service level of 80/20 means that 80% of the calls were answered by a human agent within a 20 second of threshold.
+For instance, a service level of 80/20 means that 80% of the calls were answered by a human agent within a 20 seconds of a threshold.

 Note the term “human agent”?
-I am a great fan of chabots, live chat software, and other automated starchilds of the digital world.
-But, in the real-world of telephony, true service level is still calculated from the second your callers get to talk to you a real agent — a real human agent who has empathy to the caller’s problem, courtesy to talk them with patience and expertise to offer the right solution.
+I am a great fan of chatbots, live chat software, and other automated Starchild of the digital world.
+But, in the real-world of telephony, the true service level is still calculated from the second your callers get to talk to you a real agent — a real human agent who has the empathy to the caller’s problem, courtesy to talk them with patience and expertise to offer the right solution.